alonshrestha/stechalon.com/_posts/2020-09-06-install-apache-web-server-ubuntu.md

 - Install
 - httpd
 - Http
-description: "Install the apache2 web server in Ubuntu 20.04.01 Linux within 3 steps.
+description: "Install the apache2 web server on Ubuntu 20.04 Linux.
 Configure firewall, server start-stop and enable, virtual host.
 Allow default port 80 from ufw."
 ---
 Apache [web server](https://stechalon.com/start-blogging-with-jekyll-github-pages#why-did-i-migrate-from-wordpress-to-github-pages){:target="_blank"} is an open source software application that activates your machine to [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol){:target="_blank"}{:rel="nofollow"} server.
 This allows the machine to serve the http request recived from the user.
 Installing apache web server in Ubuntu is free and easy.
 This article provides a simple tutorial on installing apache web server in  <span style="color:#bb1919">*Ubuntu 20.04*</span>.